-Just in time for the 2017 Kansas legislative session, the Kansas Health Institute and Kansas Legislative Research Department have released Kansas Medicaid: A Primer 2017, an in-depth “handbook” describing the Kansas Medicaid program.
-It provides basic facts, history and trends surrounding Kansas Medicaid and the Children’s Health Insurance Program (CHIP).
-This is the fourth edition of the Primer, following 2005, 2009 and 2014 versions.
+Just in time for the 2019 Kansas legislative session, the Kansas Health Institute and the Kansas Legislative Research Department have released Kansas Medicaid: A Primer 2019, an in-depth “handbook” describing the Kansas Medicaid program.
+It provides basic facts and information about Medicaid and the Children’s Health Insurance Program (CHIP) in Kansas.
+This is the fifth edition of the Primer, following 2005, 2009, 2014 and 2017 versions.

 The Primer includes: